 Thinking about Thinking for AAC

 All humans are learners.
-Individuals have unique learning styles.
+Individuals have unique learning profiles.
 Learning to communicate is a basic human right.
 Learning to use augmentative and alternative communication (AAC) technology is complex.
 This online resource provides information by summarizing literature in the fields of AAC and cognition to support clinical decision-making.

 For additional information, please visit the Learn More section.